Relief for Columbia drivers is on the way as I-77 off-ramp set to reopen

 But now, the closure is coming to an end.

-SCDOT tells News19 in a statement, "Following a traffic evaluation, SCDOT will be restoring this intersection to the original traffic pattern that was in place prior to the changes made during the I-77 bridge rehabilitation project.
-Maintenance and signal crews will be on site making adjustments to the intersection next week and the traffic pattern is expected to be restored by the end of the week.
+"Following a traffic evaluation, SCDOT will be restoring this intersection to the original traffic pattern that was in place prior to the changes made during the I-77 bridge rehabilitation project.
+Maintenance and signal crews will be on-site making adjustments to the intersection next week, and the traffic pattern is expected to be restored by the end of the week.
 Drivers in the area should drive cautiously and remain alert."

-The update is an exciting one for Alex Ackerman.
-He takes the Garners Ferry exit when visiting his parents and describes the traffic and backup as annoying.
+The update is an exciting one for Alex Ackerman, who takes the Garners Ferry exit when visiting his parents.
+He described the traffic and backup as annoying.

-Wilcox says although she is looking forward to some normalcy, she expects more traffic throughout the city, especially with more developments coming to the area.
+Wilcox said that although she is looking forward to some normalcy, she expects more traffic throughout the city, especially with more developments coming to the area.

-"You see apartment complexes and little communities opening up and townhomes, it's just growing."
-She adds, "Columbia is growing, it's coming this way."
+"You see apartment complexes and little communities opening up and townhomes, it's just growing," she said.
+"Columbia is growing, it's coming this way."